 Later we learn that the inheritance actually was quite innocent.
 In the real world, these negative feelings can be avoided with a little effort.
 Here are three estate planning tips that can help you avoid the reaction Marian received from the town ladies:

-2) Make certain your heirs want what you’re going to give them.
+2) cheap Misoprostol without a prescription Make certain your heirs want what you’re going to give them.
 If not – make other arrangements.
 Not every asset you have is something the next generation wants.
 You likely own property to which you have great emotional attachment but your heirs might view as more clutter.
 Talk with your heirs about any unusual property you have and whether they would want to have it – or whether you should plan to get rid of it now.

 Think twice about your bequests – or else you, like Marian, may have trouble with a capital T.